 Like many residents, I make day trips to the nearby capital for opera, dance, theater, and concerts, but I am never bored locally.
+(N.B.
+The pandemic has temporarily limited many of the events listed below).
 The salons at the Borda Garden, a vacation retreat for Maximilian and Carlota in the 1860s, host numerous concerts, plays, and art exhibits.
-The Teopanzolco Cultural Center has weekly concerts and broadcasts the televised opera from New York saturdays in season.
+The Teopanzolco Cultural Center has weekly concerts and broadcasts the televised opera from New York Saturdays in season.
 The Teatro Ocampo, in a beautifully renovated old movie house, has freequent dance and music concerts including the Morelos State Ballet, the city chamber music orchestra, and visiting groups like the National Symphony and the Harlem Gospel Choir.
 Seat prices range from five to fifteen dollars.
 Several eight to ten-screen movie houses play the big Hollywood hits a few weeks behind the U.S. schedule for under five dollars.

 Several outstanding museums provide a variety of artistic experiences.
 The Museo Cuauhnahuac in the Cortés Palace, has exhibits from pre-Columbian cultures, the colonial period, and the Mexican Revolution.
 (It is temporarily closed for reconstruction due to damage during the September 2017 earthquake).
 El Museo de Arte Indígena Contemporáneo displays works from Indigenous artists of Morelos and other Mexican states.
 The Morelos Museum of Contemporary Art Juan Soriano (Museo Morelense de Arte Contemporáneo Juan Soriano) opened to the public June 8, 2018.
 Juan Soriano (1920-2006) was one of Mexico’s foremost 20th century artists.
 The sculpture garden alone demands a visit.
 The Brady Museum holds an eclectic private collection of about 1300 works collected over many years by artist Robert Brady.